VladimirKalachikhin/Galadriel-cache/README.md

 # GaladrielCache
-This is a simple raster map tiles cache/proxy to use on weak computers such as RaspberryPi or NAS.
+This is a simple map tiles cache/proxy to use on weak computers such as RaspberryPi or NAS.
 The author uses it in the wi-fi router/GSM modem under OpenWRT on his sailboat Galadriel.
 GaladrielCache can be used with any on-line map viewer.
 [OruxMaps](http://www.oruxmaps.com/cs/en/) is a good choice.
 [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master) is a good choice too.
-Tiles stored on standard OSM z/x/y file structure, so you may use SD with maps without a server - directly on your smartphone in the event of a disaster.
+Tiles stored on standard OSM z/x/y file structure, so you may use SD with raster maps without a server -- directly on your smartphone in the event of a disaster.

 ## v.
 2.3